nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 title: The Future of Innovation & The End of Academic Monopoly
 ---

-In today’s landscape, companies—not universities—are becoming the core engines of innovation.
+Companies are gradually becoming the core engines of innovation.
+What do we do?

-Well, at least in the U.S.

 # The Internet Has Democratized Knowledge